raiju/phpMobi/README.md

 Full UTF-8 support:
 	UTF-8 should work most of the time (it worked every time I tested it), but there might be some problems when the character is split over two "records".
-In practice I've never encountered this problem and special characters (and international characters, such as japanese letters) are shown without a problem on my Kindle.

 License
 -------